unknown321/dynamite/webui/docs/docs.md

 ### Updating

-Download latest release from [GitHub](https://github.com/unknown321/dynamite/releases/latest) and launch the executable.
+Download latest release from <a href="https://github.com/unknown321/dynamite/releases/latest" target="_blank">GitHub</a>
+and launch the executable.
 This mod is **not** available on Nexus Mods or Discord and distributed only through GitHub.

 ---